DesignAlchemy-One/word-to-pdf-converter/README.md

 - R2 secret env vars set to Production + Preview only with Sensitive enabled (masks values in UI/logs)
 - Development environment excluded (no local dev needed yet)
 - Re-visit if local testing required later
+- When backend is live in production, verify in Vercel logs/UI that R2 secret values are masked and not exposed

 ## High-Level Architecture (How Everything Connects)